Vatari/Car-Shop/README.md

 # Car-Shop

-Website for selling and listing cars created by using lit-html and page.
-It uses REST API Backendless as backend.
+Simple website for selling and listing cars created by using lit-html and page as static server.
+It uses own REST server and MongoDB Atlas as database for the backend.

 Supported functionality: login, register, logout, create, edit, search and delete.
-Authorization for users uses token.
+Authorization for users uses JWT token.

-package.json installs lite-server and mocha for testing.
+package.json for client installs lite-server, lit-html and mocha for testing.

+package.json install express and some other libraries nedeed

 live demo here: https://project-car-shop.herokuapp.com/

-Installation:
+ Local installation:

 1. Download zipped folder
-2. install node.js
+2. open server folder and run npm i
+3. start REST server using : nodemon index.js (in server folder, this will start REST service)
-3. open command prompt or terminal and run "npm init -y" inside project folder
+4. open client folder in terminal and run npm i
-4. run "npm i"
-5. run "npm run local"
+5. run "npm run local" in client folder (this will start client)
-6. browser shoud open at http://localhost:3000 or http://127.0.0.1:3000
+6. browser shoud open at http://localhost:4000 or http://127.0.0.1:4000
 7. enjoy

-To run tests use "npm test"
+To run tests use "npm test" in client folder